datacarpentry/image-processing/episodes/07-edge-detection.md

 derivative in the y dimension.

 The result of these two calls is two images, held in `edgeX` and `edgeY`, each with some of the edges in the overall image.
-Both of these edge images use 64 bit floating point numbers for each pixel intensity value, so we will want to convert them back to the more usual `uint8` data type before continuing.
+Both of these edge images use 16 bit signed integers for each pixel intensity value, so we will want to convert them back to the more usual `uint8` data type before continuing.
 Here are the two edge images produced by the preceding program on the colored shapes image above.